 Any property purchased free of tax using an exemption certificate or from out-of-state that is converted to a nonexempt use by the business is subject to the use tax at the time of conversion.
-Complete the Sales/Use Tax Worksheet on page 11 to compute any sales/use tax liability.
-For further information about use tax, call 317-232-2240.

-Note.
 A registered retail merchant for Indiana must report nonexempt purchases used in the Indiana business.
-This is reported on Form ST-103, ST103MP, or ST-103CAR, Indiana Annual, or Monthly Sales and Use Tax Voucher.
+This is reported on Form ST-103, ST-103MP, or ST-103CAR, Indiana Annual, or Monthly Sales and Use Tax Voucher.
 If use tax is not paid by the original due date of the return, interest will be added to the amount due.
 A 10% penalty or \$5, whichever is greater, is charged on each unpaid use tax liability.